DaTingYeQing/Blender-ai-geometry-nodes/DESIGN.md

 ## 9. Finally

 **There were many, many other ideas besides these, but eventually I always ran into the limits of my own ability.
 So I consider the project incomplete: a work in progress.**
 > This project doesn't seem to have much point — it's not really worth doing.
-What would be meaningful to me is getting hands-on with AI.
+What is meaningful to me is using whatever ability I have to see AI's ceiling clearly and get hands-on with AI